-4. Enjoy the smoothest, whitest sands in the Tampa area at Clearwater Beach
+4. Enjoy the smoothest, whitest sands at Clearwater Beach

 10 Pier 60, , 33767

-Clearwater is home to world famous beaches, comprised of beautiful powder like white sand & warm waters.
-The year round warm temperatures make it a great vacation destination anytime of the year.
+Clearwater is home to world famous beaches, featuring beautiful powder-like white sand & warm waters.
+The year-round warm temperatures make it a great vacation destination anytime of the year.
 The sand is so smooth to the touch you will want to throw off your flip flops and dig your toes right in.

 Clearwater is wider and longer than the majority of Gulf Coast beaches, giving you plenty of room to spread out and enjoy the day.
 It's long enough for a nice relaxing morning stroll.

-Plenty of amenities found at Clearwater include volleyball courts, a boardwalk, and a nightly Sunsets at the Pier festival.
-Visit during the fall and winter months for fewer crowds, hassle free parking, and milder, less humid temps!
+Plenty of amenities can be found at Clearwater Beach including volleyball courts, a boardwalk, and a nightly Sunsets at the Pier festival.
+Visit during the fall and winter months to bypass the hefty summer crowds.
+During the off season, you will also enjoy hassle free parking and milder, less humid temps!

-6. Enjoy the clear waters & quiet atmopshere of Pass-a-Grille Beach
+6. Enjoy the clear waters & quiet atmosphere of Pass-a-Grille Beach

 13 11th Avenue, , 33706